awsdocs/aws-lambda-developer-guide/doc_source/with-sqs.md

 ## Configuring a Queue as an Event Source<a name="events-sqs-eventsource"></a>

 Create an event source mapping to tell Lambda to send items from your queue to a Lambda function\.
 You can create multiple event source mappings to process items from multiple queues with a single function\.
-When Lambda invokes the target function, the event can contain multiple items, up to a configurable maximum batch size\.
+When Lambda invokes the target function, the event can contain multiple items, up to a configurable maximum batch size of 10\.
+Please note that this limit is imposed by [AWS SQS](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-limits.html)\.

 **To add an event source mapping for an Amazon SQS queue**